julamifra/quiz-game/README.md

   ![Score Section](./docs/score_section_quiz_game.JPG)

-  - Once the quiz is completed, a pop-up will appear in the middle of the page, in which the user will be able to see th final score.
+  - Once the quiz is completed, a pop-up will appear in the middle of the page, in which the user will be able to see the final score.
   - A 'Try again' button is displayed below this score message.
 By clicking on it, the game will be restarted, and new 15 questions will be asked to the user.

 ## Future features